artnum/idz/README.md

 add a cheksum (crc8) at the end.
 When using random generation, it tries to avoid having two same characters in a row.

-Random generator is inspired/comes from (nanoid)[https://github.com/ai/nanoid].
+Random generator is inspired/comes from [nanoid](https://github.com/ai/nanoid).

 It is a _trait_ with only static methods so it can be used to compose a class and be used without any class instances.

 Use this to generate ID like customer ID that would be exchange on the phone.
-ID can be used in (Creditor Reference)[https://en.wikipedia.org/wiki/Creditor_Reference] for billing.
+ID can be used in [Creditor Reference](https://en.wikipedia.org/wiki/Creditor_Reference) for billing.
 Can be used for ticketing system or anything where the ID is exposed to a human and might be manipulated by human.